How To Get Rid of Bed Bugs (Complete Bed Bug Removal Guide)

 Female bed bugs reproduce at about 1 egg per day, which take 10 days to hatch and 5 more weeks to grow into an adult.
 Left unattended, bed bugs can quickly infest your bed or nearby fixtures.
 What's worse is that bed bugs can infest nearby apartments or floors, which may result in an infestation you never created!

-Two Of The Biggest Reasons For Bed Bug Infestations:
+Three Of The Biggest Reasons For Bed Bug Infestations:

-- Bad advice from the internet and incompetent exterminators
+- Bad advice from the internet

 - Resistance to bed bug bites (thus you don't know you have a problem until it's to late)